This guide was last updated in December 2020.

 Feast Food Tours – Offers Culinary experiences and food tours through Charlotte; it’s also holding virtual workshops

-Free Range Brewing – Brother-owned brewery creating beers with local produce from regional farms.
-Opening soon
+Free Range Brewing – Family-owned brewery creating beers with local produce from regional farms.

 HEX Coffee – Specialty coffee roaster